The Art of Refusing Without Being Disliked: Moving Beyond the Too-Direct 「無理です」

 「必要ありません。」

-Each sentence is grammatically correct.
+Each sentence is not wrong.

-But together, they can sound like a wall.
+However, when they appear one after another, they can sound like a wall.

 「今は難しいです。」